Illustration: James Graham

 In order to do this, the initiative will help faculty members think through and challenge racist ideas and behaviors in themselves, racism at Harvard, and racism in society overall.
 Through group professional learning and individual instructional coaching, faculty will be asked to look at their course content, their instructional methods, and their interactions with students and peers.
 Several monthly learning communities — Conversations on Race and Racism, Faculty of Color Affinity Spaces, and Developing as Anti-Racist White Educators — have already been formed to explore these practices and provide space for restoration and fellowship.

-“I have been inspired by the engagement, reflection, and insights A new initiative helps Ed School faculty think through their own assumptions and expectations in these spaces thus far, and I am excited about HGSE’s commitment to continue expanding this work,” says Josh Bookin, Ed.M.’08, tll’s associate director of Instructional Support and Development.
+“I have been inspired by the engagement, reflection, and insights in these spaces thus far, and I am excited about HGSE’s commitment to continue expanding this work,” says Josh Bookin, Ed.M.’08, TLL’s associate director of Instructional Support and Development.

 “Our faculty at the Ed School are talented educators,” says Professor Adriana Umaña-Taylor, “who have a steadfast commitment to simultaneously providing a nurturing and intellectually stimulating experience for students at Harvard, and I am thrilled that our school is taking serious steps with this ARTA initiative to ensure that all of our faculty are equipped to meet these goals with an emphasis on racial equity and justice.